 - Simplified or Reduced Due Diligence Measures

-Reporting Suspicious Transaction / Activity
+On-Going Monitoring, Recognising and Reporting Suspicious Transaction / Activity

 - On-Going Monitoring